Peskoo/grexit/README.md

 **My sins :**
 I still use Youtube because I've subscribed to a lot of channels and I support creators with adds.
 I still use google maps because I found nothing as good as gmaps and the gps application Waze (I'm trying Sygic).
-I have an Alexa Echo Spot (I'm working to replace it but I find it lovely).
+I have an Alexa Echo Spot (I'm working to replace it but It looks lovely).

 # Which services you need to replace ?